 Caribbean Beach Resort Atmosphere

 Let us start by saying, it’s gorgeous.
-The little island communities are set up so you can island-hop.
-Right now there is Aruba, Jamaica, Trinidad North, Trinidad South and some of Martinique left. ( Both Martinique and Barbados got wiped out in the Disney Riviera and Skyliner construction).
-You also get Old Port Royale that acts as the center port where all the food, gift shop and outdoor movies happen.
-This will also be the location of the new table service restaurant (replacing Shutters)- Sebastian’s Bistro.
+With the fresh refurbishments that just completed in December 2018 Disney’s Caribbean Beach Resort is almost on par with resorts in the Deluxe category.
+The little island communities are set up so you can island-hop just like you would in the Caribbean.
+The islands represented are Aruba, Jamaica, Trinidad North, Trinidad South and Martinique.
+On the far side of the property you will see the new Disney Riviera Resort and the Disney Skyliner station.
+Old Port Royale acts as the center port where all the food, gift shop and outdoor movies happen.
+This is also the location of the Sebastian’s Bistro ( previously Shutters).

 Disney’s Caribbean Beach Resort Good News